AguaClara/StaRSFine/Spring2019FinalReport.md

 ## Conclusions

 Testing the apparatus with sand and water running at filtration speeds made the flaws in the apparatus used for experimentation clear, and has shown that the "Christmas tree" design can handle very high filtration speeds without failure.
 The second trial showed that the top branch of the filter can handle high velocities of filtration without sand leaving in the outlet pipes, which is encouraging for predicting the success of this design.
 The third trial stands to show the strength of the exclusion zones that are formed by this design.
 The fourth, fifth, and sixth trials have been progressively better at simulating how actual AguaClara plants function.
 There have been many indications that this design will not fail even at forward filtration speeds that are much faster than predicted.
 Because of the pressure issues that the team has found with the apparatus failures, there have been many tests where all of the water comes out of one outlet branch.
-This is a problem in testing the whole design, but at the sae time, it shows that each branch can handle a filtration speed three times faster than it needs to.
+This is a problem in testing the whole design, but at the same time, it shows that each branch can handle a filtration speed three times faster than it needs to.
 This "safety factor" is encouraging as the team considers testing the branched design at Cornell's water treatment plant.

 ## Future Work
 Based on the three trials completed so far this semester, the most pressing goal was to have an experiment where water was pulled from all three tubes.
 With consideration of plant limitations, the team could move forward to testing failure and finding the filtration velocity where sand begins to be pulled out with the water.
 If this velocity is reasonably high (i.e. much higher than any velocity expected in an AguaClara plant), the team will have a conversation about next steps necessary to implement the design in actual AguaClara plants.
 If the failure velocity is low or gravity exclusion zones don't form dependably, the team will need to try other designs.
 Variations of the design may include more or less branches, bigger spaces between branches, or potentially a new design entirely.
 The next trial would utilize the filter without extraction pumping, and hopefully begin to combat the issue with air and pressure differential.